joehahn/exes-n-ohs/README.md

 ### build MLP neural net with keras

-Now build and then train a simple multilayer perceptron (MLP) model using keras.
+Now build and then train a simple convolution neural network (CNET) model using keras.
 Keras is my preferred tensorflow-based library, mostly because it is much easier to build and deploy neural network models using keras than with any other such library.
-Execute the _cnet_model.ipynb_ notebook to generate the following summary report that describes the MLP model built here:<br />
+Execute the _cnet_model.ipynb_ notebook to generate the following summary report that describes the CNET model built here:<br />
 ![](figs/cnet_summary.png)<br />
+which shows that this neural net is a pair of convolution + pooling layers, and such networks are typically used on image data.
+Note that our task---which is to classify a pair of (x,y) coordinates---is akin to performing image classification on images containing a single nonzero pixel, and is why CNET model is used here.
+But our CNET model also has a singe dense input layer of N=10^2 neurons that is then reshaped into a 10x10 grid, and its purpose is to recast the (x,y) input as a onehot-encoded image grid

-which shows that this neural net has five layers, an input layer having N=2 neurons to receive each record's (x,y) coordinates, three densely-connected hidden layers composed of N=16, 32, and then 12 neurons, followed by an N=3 neuron layer that outputs
+five layers, an input layer having N=2 neurons to receive each record's (x,y) coordinates, three densely-connected hidden layers composed of N=16, 32, and then 12 neurons, followed by an N=3 neuron layer that outputs